 - Support for MCC codes.
 Your payment gateway has to support all types of businesses (also called merchant category codes) your merchants belong to.
 Examples of business types (and respective MCC codes) include restaurants, fitness centers, tech support companies, and even medical cannabis vendors.

-- Integrations with several major processors.
+- Integrations with several significant processors.
 Every merchant wants to pay less for transaction processing.
 So it wants to partner with a processor that offers better terms.
-That is why, it is good for you to go with a payment gateway platform which is already connected to (i.e. integrated with) several major processors.
-Thus, more of your merchants will be satisfied by their processing terms.
+That is why it is good for you to go with a payment gateway platform that is already connected to (i.e. integrated with) several major processors.
+Your solution will be able to offer more advanced processing terms to most of your merchants.

-As you can guess, there is no payment gateway that would perfectly suit each and every payment facilitator.
+As you can guess, no payment gateway would perfectly suit each payment facilitator.
 Depending on your particular business model, you will settle on some specific payment platform that meets your requirements and ensures top-quality customer experience.

 PayVida, for example, is a blockchain-centric company, which has recently launched its platform for payment facilitators.
 ProPay, in its turn, has developed its Payment Network, specifically targeted at SaaS platform providers.
 PayRix claims to be the only full-service payment facilitator platform targeted at marketplaces, SaaS platforms, and PayFacs themselves.

 Another major market player, United Thinkers, provides a robust licensable UniPay Gateway solution for both merchants and payment facilitators.
 It includes an onboarding gateway for merchants with different MCC, as well as advanced payment distribution logic.
-Besides that, UniPay Gateway platform is integrated with many major payment processors.
+Besides that, the UniPay Gateway platform integrates many major payment processors.
 Finally, it offers a white-label payment facilitator program through its partnership with Ziftpay.
-It is a “try-it-before-buy-it” solution for prospective payment facilitators, who do not want to assume the load of PayFac-specific responsibilities all at once.
+It is a “try-it-before-buy-it” solution for prospective payment facilitators, who do not want to assume a load of PayFac-specific responsibilities all at once.